Gun Violence Facts

 Suicide attempts using a gun are fatal 85% of the time.

-Every 16 hours, a woman is shot dead by her current or former partner.
+Every 16 hours, a woman is fatally shot by her current or former partner.

 Four in 10 Americans believe it’s at least somewhat likely they’ll be a victim of gun violence in the next five years.